 The good news?
-Automating these tasks is easier than you think, and it doesn't require a computer science degree or expensive enterprise software.
+Automating these tasks is easier than you think, and it doesn't require a computer science degree or expensive software.

 Why Automating Repetitive Tasks Pays Off